How to Pitch for Freelance Writing Jobs

 Your approach for each of your pitches will naturally differ because it depends on what sort of writing you’re offering and what sort of client you’re pitching to.

-But you can use the following as a sort of universal pitching checklist: tick each one off before you hit send on that email pitch.
+But you can use the following as a sort of universal pitching checklist.
+Whether you're responding to freelance writing jobs or emailing potential clients, tick each one off before you hit send on that pitch.

 1. Research the client

 Obvious?
 Yes.
 Often skimmed over?
-Double yes.
-Whether you pitch for individual freelance writing gigs or for regular clients, nothing is more important than knowing the company/publication you’re pitching to.
+Double-yes.
+Whether you're pitching for an individual freelance writing job or for regular client work, nothing is more important than knowing the company/publication you’re pitching to.

-This means researching general information about their business/blog/etc, but also identifying any challenges they may be facing.
+This means researching general information about their business and blog, sure, but it also means identifying any challenges they may be facing.
 You can then address these issues in your pitch.
 (Clever, huh?)

 2. Get a contact name